I Survived a Brain Tumour and Breast Cancer

 • Be kind to yourself

-• If you want, information only use reputable sources such as NHS or large charities.
+• If you want information, only use reputable sources such as NHS or large charities.

-• Approach a support group – it took me two years before I was signposted to any support and it was the best thing that happened in my recovery
+• Approach a support group – it took me two years before I was signposted to any support, and it was the best thing that happened in my recovery

 • Accept counselling if you are struggling, I don’t know how I would have coped without it!

-• Don’t be afraid to ask for help, people want to do something so tell them what they can do such as prepare you a meal, take you out, give you a lift to hospital etc.
+• Don’t be afraid to ask for help, people want to do something so tell them what they can do such as prepare you a meal, take you out, give you a lift to the hospital etc.

 • Sometimes change can bring good things, you just have to look out for it.

-• Live life in the moment, try not to spend too much time looking backwards or forwards to the future, learn to enjoy each moment.
+• Live life in the moment, try not to spend too much time looking backwards or forwards to the future, and learn to enjoy each moment.

 • Understand that acceptance of your situation is an ever-evolving entity.